obinexus/pro/README.md

 ## Overview

-The **Puppet Protocol (POP)** is a human-centered system designed to help neurodivergent children express themselves, anchor identity, and rebuild agency in the wake of systemic collapse.
-POP integrates **plasma coherence technology** within a constitutional framework to provide **stability, safety, and continuity** where health and social systems fail.
+The **Puppet Protocol (pro)** is a human-centered system designed to help neurodivergent children express themselves, anchor identity, and rebuild agency in the wake of systemic collapse. pro integrates **plasma coherence technology** within a constitutional framework to provide **stability, safety, and continuity** where health and social systems fail.

 This is **not charity** — it is a framework for **healing a generation** through constitutional and energetic coherence.

-POP’s foundation lies in the **95.5 Aura Plasma Coherence System**, a mechanism built to stabilize human and systemic feedback using adaptive plasma fields and ethical constraints.
+pro’s foundation lies in the **95.5 Aura Plasma Coherence System**, a mechanism built to stabilize human and systemic feedback using adaptive plasma fields and ethical constraints.

 ---